 Fire & smoke damper testing provides an essential fire safety service to your dampers, and complies with BS 5588-9 code of practice for ventilation and air conditioning ductwork.

 This code of practice also includes BS 9999, which states that fire dampers should be cleaned and maintained at intervals stated below.

-As they are open most, if not all of the time, it is vital to ensure that they will still close effectively when required.
-By providing a barrier beyond which the fire cannot pass, effective fire dampers save lives; so regular fire damper testing (known as drop testing) as well as fire damper cleaning and maintenance is both a legal requirement and a critical part of building fire safety management offering a fire damper testing, cleaning and maintenance service, in accordance with BS 9999:2008.
-This gives guidance for the two main types of fire damper: spring operated fire dampers should be drop tested, cleaned and maintained at intervals of no greater than 12 months; while all other models should be drop tested, cleaned and maintained at least every two years.
+As they are open most, if not all of the time, it is vital to ensure that fire dampers will still close effectively when required.
+By providing a barrier beyond which the fire cannot pass, effective fire dampers save lives; so regular fire damper testing (known as drop testing) as well as fire damper cleaning and maintenance is both a legal requirement and a critical part of building fire safety management.
+We offer a fire damper testing, cleaning and maintenance service, in accordance with BS 9999:2008.
+This gives guidance for the two main types of fire damper: spring operated fire dampers – which should be drop tested, cleaned and maintained at intervals of no greater than 12 months; and non spring operated models must be drop tested, cleaned and maintained at least every two years.

 No, it is not some glib promise with no substance.
 We take pride in our work, and we are committed to customer satisfaction.
 If you are not satisfied with our work, then you should not have to pay.

 ‘First of all I would like to say how professional your team were when they cleaned our extraction last Friday, as I had mentioned, it had not been done before properly and they were there until 3am and it all seems to be working a lot better.
 They were lovely lads, a real credit to your Company.’Holiday park Manager2015